boratanrikulu/boratanrikulu/README.md

 ### Me.

 Hey.
 It’s Bora.
-A software developer.
+A software engineer.

-Interested in backend technologies and DevOps.
-Has experience in developing APIs, building pipelines, containerizing
+A person who loves to build simple solutions.
+Has experience on
-applications, monitoring servers.
-Uses Go as daily, feels like a gopher.
+building and maintaining services.
+Uses Go daily, feels like a gopher.

 - [Blog](https://bora.sh/blog)
 - [Journey](https://bora.sh/journey)